 6. Lighting, Mirrors and More

 Anyone serious about lifting weights knows the value of a mirror – big or small.
 It helps in keeping your form correct.
 But from an aesthetic viewpoint, it makes the small gym seem much larger and creates an even layer of lighting.
-A few floor mats or carpet tiles for a non-slip flooring should complete your fabulous little workout zone at home that will serve you well even beyond the current predicament.
+A few floor mats or carpet tiles for a non-slip flooring should complete your fabulous little workout zone at home that will serve you well for years.